microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rbacapplication-roleschedules.md

 ## Response

-If successful, this function returns a `200 OK` response code and a [unifiedRoleScheduleBase](../resources/unifiedroleschedulebase.md) collection in the response body.
+If successful, this method returns a `200 OK` response code and a [unifiedRoleScheduleBase](../resources/unifiedroleschedulebase.md) collection in the response body.

 ## Examples